elaynelemos/lpic1-glossary/terms.md

 **Kernel:** Software code that serves as a layer between the hardware and main programs that run on a computer.
 It is the first part to load when the OS boots up.
 It is loaded in memory and stays there throughout the entire time the computer is in session. _[(source)](http://www.linuxandubuntu.com/home/what-is-linux-kernel)_

+**LBA:** short for Logical Block Addressing.
+It is a common scheme used for specifying the location of blocks of data stored on computer storage devices, generally secondary storage systems such as hard disks.
+LBA has replaced the CHS scheme in order to overcome certain of its limitations.
+LBA provides a simple linear address space to the host.
+The host only need to provide the LBA address without knowing anything of the physical sector positions. _[(source)](https://datacadamia.com/io/drive/lba)_

+**LVM:** short for Logical Volume Manager.
+It is a framework of the Linux operating system that has been introduced for the easier management of physical storage devices.
+The concept of logical volume management is very much similar to the concept of virtualization, i.e. you can create as many virtual storage volumes on top of a single storage device as you want.
+The logical storage volumes thus created can be expanded or shrunk according to your growing or reducing storage needs. _[(source)](https://linuxhint.com/whatis_logical_volume_management/)_

 **MBR:** short for Master Boot Record.
 It is also sometimes referred to as the master boot block, master partition boot sector, and sector 0.
 The MBR is the first sector of the computer hard drive.
 It tells the computer how the hard drive is partitioned, and how to load the operating system. _[(source)](https://www.computerhope.com/jargon/m/mbr.htm)_

 **NVRAM:** short for Non-Volatile Random Access Memory.
 It is the computer memory that can hold data even when power to the memory chips has been turned off.
 Today, a good example of NVRAM is flash memory like that used in a Jump drive.
 NVRAM is also in your computer monitor, printers, cars, smart cards, and other devices that require remembered settings. _[(source)](https://www.computerhope.com/jargon/n/nvram.htm)_

+**Partition:** when referring to a computer hard drive, a disk partition or partition is a section of the hard drive that is separated from other segments.
+Partitions enable users to divide a physical disk into logical sections.
+For example, allowing multiple operating systems to run on the same device. _[(source)](https://www.computerhope.com/jargon/p/partition.htm)_

 **PCI:** short for Peripheral Component Interconnect.
 It is a hardware bus used for adding internal components to a desktop computer.
 For example, a PCI card can be inserted into a PCI slot on a motherboard, providing additional I/O ports on the back of a computer. _[(source)](https://techterms.com/definition/pci)_